 If ECS is asked to support with identifying the beneficial owners of the overseas entity and/or with the notices required under s12 ECTEA, then this shall purely be on an advisory basis.
 The overseas entity shall retain full responsibility for complying with ECTEA.

-It is the responsibility of the overseas entity to ensure that it is registered on the ROE within all applicable timeframes.
-ECS gives no warranty regarding the time it will take to complete the Verification or the Registration process and accepts no liability for the overseas entity failing to complete this within the required timeframes.
+It is the responsibility of the overseas entity to ensure that it is registered on the ROE within all applicable timeframes and completes the update statement during the relevant update period.
+ECS gives no warranty regarding the time it will take to complete the Verification, the Registration or the update statement process and accepts no liability for the overseas entity failing to complete this within the required timeframes.

 A submission of an application for Registration does not guarantee Registration on the ROE.
+A submission of an update statement does not guarantee acceptance of that statement by the registrar of companies of England & Wales.
 It is the decision of the register of companies of England & Wales as to whether a Registration application is successful.

 Without prejudice to the other terms, in no event will ECS be liable for any indirect or consequential loss.
 Further ECS will not be liable for any loss of goodwill, loss of business, loss of anticipated profits or savings or any pure economic loss, even if such losses are direct losses.

 ECS will be liable to you for costs of rectifying mistakes and/or errors made by ECS and any fines or penalties levied on you as a result of our negligence.

 For the avoidance of doubt, ECS is only responsible to its client and accepts no liability in respect of any losses suffered by your shareholders or other stakeholders.

 In any event, ECS’s total liability to you for any loss shall not exceed the greater of (i) twice the aggregate of the fees due to ECS from you over the previous 12 month period or (ii) £10,000.